 If you can’t find early adopters, you can’t build a business. – Trevor Owens, Lean Startup Machine CEO

-In previous posts, we talked about how to spot early adopters and covered a few tactics to find them:
+In previous posts, we talked about what early adopters look like and covered a few tactics to find them:

-Now, let’s talk about how we can use expressed needs – problems early adopters are aware of and are actively seeking a solution for – to find early adopters.
+Now, let’s talk about how we can use expressed needs–needs or problems that early adopters are aware of, and are actively seeking a solution to–to find early adopters.

-As Lean Entrepreneur Author Brant Cooper said, it’s important to understand that being an early adopter isn’t a personality type.
-Your product’s early adopters will be uniquely-related to the business problem you’re addressing.
+As Lean Entrepreneur author Brant Cooper explains, it’s important to understand that being an early adopter is not a personality type.

 Let’s dig in.

 A watering hole is where your prospects or early adopters gather for pleasure or for work.
-It can be a conference, tradeshow, seminar, restaurant, bar, hotel or professional association networking event.
+It can be a conference, a tradeshow, a seminar, a restaurant, a bar, an hotel or a professional association networking event.

 It can be offline or online.

 The watering holes will be completely different from one problem set to another.
-You need to find the right channels and right platforms where prospects seek solutions to their problems.
+You need to find the right channels and right platforms where prospects are looking for solutions to their problems.

 You can start by going through: